About Making A Museum KC

 About the Honorary

-The #MakingAMuseumKC fundraising initiative and capital campaign is led by these three close friends and colleagues, who have lived in and supported Kansas City for more than 40 years.
+The #MakingAMuseumKC fundraising initiative is led by these three close friends and colleagues, who have lived in and supported Kansas City for more than 40 years.

 World War II veterans who are dedicated to arts, history, culture, education, healthcare, and entrepreneurship in Kansas City, Mr. Dunn, Mr. Matheny, and Mr. Bloch are working with the Board of Directors of the Kansas City Museum Foundation to strategically develop #MakingAMuseumKC and guide its priorities.